 Accessibility and Planning

-Humans are by nature lazy, or as I prefer to call it ‘practical’.
+Humans are by nature lazy, (or as I prefer to call it ‘practical’) and functionality is a key component in your kitchen design.
 Can you reach the mugs the coffee and the kettle without having to walk all over the kitchen?
 Are your spices stored close to the stove top to avoid leaving the simmering stove unattended while looking for that elusive jar of Chinese 5 spice?

 Popularly known as the ‘kitchen triangle’ the art of minimising the distance between the Fridge, Stove and Sink has become a well known kitchen design rule, but there are lots of other things to consider too.